AymanOmara/FeedMe/README.md

 - used Single tone design patterns for network and local manager
 - used API:theMealDb.com
 - Used Core Data to store the Favorite
+- Readable and maintainable Code
+- following the SOLID OOP principals